Santhosh-0031/Ex.-No.-1.-SIMULATION-ANALYSIS-ON-FOUR-BAR-CHAIN-MECHANISM/README.md

 # Ex.
-No. 1.-SIMULATION ANALYSIS ON FOUR BAR CHAIN MECHANISM
+No.1  - SIMULATION ANALYSIS ON FOUR BAR CHAIN MECHANISM

 ## DATE:
 ## AIM:

 ###   To determine & simulate the displacement & velocity analysis for the given four bar chain mechanism.